unfor19/nexus-ops/README.md

 2. If the image exists, then pull it from there and re-tag it.
 3. If the image doesn't exist, pull it from DockerHub and save it in Nexus's Repository, so the next pull won't hit DockerHub.

-### Set Nexus's Repository As A Trusted Docker Repository.
+### Set Nexus's Repository As A Trusted Docker Repository

 Either edit `$HOME/.docker/config.json` or the **Docker Engine**, and then restart the Docker Daemon.